nahua3730/4707project2/README.md

   - `Contain.sql`

 ## Notes
+- We made create_database.sql to test the database.
+- We chose 15 characters for the name attributes because the lecture slide also chose 15 characters for the name.
 - Foreign keys and composite keys are used to enforce referential integrity based on the relational schema.
 - Relationship tables (`Authored`, `Assist`, `Process`, `Contain`) use composite primary keys as needed.
 - The super_EID attribute in the Employees table is a self-referencing foreign key that points to E_ID in the same table.
 This models manager–subordinate relationships, where an employee’s direct supervisor is also an employee in the system.